Glossary of Dental Clinical and Administrative Terms

 cytology: The study of cells, including their anatomy, chemistry, physiology and pathology.

-debridement: Removal of subgingival and/or supragingival plaque and calculus which obstructs the ability to perform an evaluation; removal of contused and devitalized tissue from a wound surface.
+debridement: Removal of subgingival and/or supragingival plaque and calculus which obstructs the ability to perform an evaluation.

 decay: The lay term for carious lesions in a tooth; decomposition of tooth structure.